|Buying a car in the U.S.|

 The bottom-line is very simple.
 If the savings are big enough and the aggravation is small enough, it's worth it, otherwise it's not.

 Since everyone's personal circumstances are different, please read carefully.

 Canadian prices now lower!
 Canadian car companies have recently announced very attractive cash rebates, low interest rate loans and leases, as well as numerous other incentives to help offset higher Canadian retail prices.

 Many of the most attractive cash rebates are secret and therefore not advertised.
-However, as a CarCostCanada.com member you will have full access to ALL Factory Incentive Programs.
+However, as a CarCostCanada member you will have full access to ALL Factory Incentive Programs.

 We have heard from many who have successfully bought and imported a vehicle from the U.S. and saved thousands.
 We have also heard many horrific stories.
 Please be very careful.

-Our totally unbiased analysis is not intended to convince you to buy nor not to buy a car in the U.S. Our goal is to inform you of all of the pros and cons that you will have to consider, in order to make an informed decision.
+Our totally unbiased analysis is not intended to convince you to buy or not to buy a car in the U.S. Our goal is to inform you of all of the pros and cons that you will have to consider, to make an informed decision.